You can download the Collaborative Educational Research Announcement (2021) here Collaborative Education Research

-PURPOSE: This research initiative is intended to identify and establish new or novel projects that focus on supporting multi-institution collaborative research projects focusing on heart, lung, heart-lung, liver, pancreas, pancreas/kidney or small bowel transplantation in Ohio with the ultimate goal of improving public health.
+PURPOSE: This research initiative is intended to identify and establish new or novel projects that focus on supporting collaborative research projects focusing on heart, lung, heart-lung, liver, pancreas, pancreas/kidney or small bowel transplantation in Ohio with the ultimate goal of improving public health.
 Kidney-only focused projects will not be considered.

 ELIGIBILITY REQUIREMENTS: Applications will only be accepted from OSOTC member hospital organizations.
 The Principal Investigator (PI) shall be a current transplant professional at an OSOTC member hospital.
 OSOTC organ-specific committees are also encouraged to apply.

 MECHANISMS OF SUPPORT: The OSOTC Cushion Fund may provide a range of funding from $10,000 to $50,000 per year to fund one or multiple research grants as determined by the Board of Directors.
 The amount of grant dollars eligible for distribution will be based upon the December 31st balance in the OSOTC investment fund in a given year.
 The use of OSOTC funding for personnel costs, indirect costs, travel expenses or meeting registration fees are not acceptable; these costs will not be funded and should not be included in the proposed budget.
 Funds to support statistical analysis may be included in the application, not to exceed $5,000.00.
-In the event that the Cushion Fund balance falls to $200,000, this policy will be reviewed by the Board of Directors.
+In the event that the Cushion Fund balance falls to $250,000, this policy will be reviewed by the Board of Directors.

 RESEARCH OBJECTIVES: The OSOTC is interested in receiving applications to conduct multi-disciplinary collaborative research in clinical, translational, psychosocial or other areas closely related to transplantation.While multi-institutional collaborative research (as defined as the joint application of at least two OSOTC centers with a strong preference for three or more centers involved; working closely in the areas of concept, design, data collection, interpretation and writing of results) will be prioritized, the OSOTC will also accept single center collaborative applications.